Skip to content

 Vienna

 Belvedere Palace is one of Vienna’s most popular attractions.
-Belvedere Palace is originally made up of two equally beautiful buildings: the upper (Oberes) Belvedere and the lower (Unteres) Belvedere.
+It comprises two equally beautiful buildings: the Upper (Oberes) Belvedere and the Lower (Unteres) Belvedere.
+Initially commissioned by Prince Eugene of Savoy, a prominent military leader and statesman, the palace reflects his significant contribution to Austrian history.

-The lower palace also boasts a marble hall, as well as oval plaster medallions, a rich ceiling fresco, and a marble gallery built to house a collection of historic statues.
+The Upper Belvedere features a marble hallway, historic statues, and rich stucco and frescoes.
+At the same time, the Lower Belvedere boasts a marble hall, oval plaster medallions, a ceiling fresco, and a marble gallery built to house a collection of historical statues.
+The palaces are surrounded by beautifully landscaped gardens, perfect for a stroll.

 The Imperial Hofburg Palace